WHSQ: Entercom/Audacy ownership

-End of all-news format, LMA with Good Karma Brands
+End of all-news format, start of LMA with Good Karma Brands

-Since WINS added its FM signal, WINS had seen increases in listeners (especially among young adults) and revenue at the expense of WCBS; whereas in 2022, before the addition of WINS-FM, the two stations were neck-and-neck in revenue earnings (WCBS earning $30.9 million to WINS' $31.6 million).
-Following the addition, that number plummeted the following year to $29.7 million (more damningly, creating a further gap against WINS-AM/FM's $40 million).
+Since WINS added its FM signal, WINS had seen increases in listeners (especially among young adults) and revenue at the expense of WCBS.
+In 2022, before the addition of WINS-FM, the two stations were neck-and-neck in revenue earnings, with WCBS earning $30.9 million to WINS' $31.6 million.
+Following the addition, WCBS' competitive standing plummeted, earning just $29.7 million in 2023 versus WINS-AM/FM's $40 million.
 By 2024, it had become clear the move was draining listeners from WCBS, with the station seeing a new low in the Nielsen Audio market ratings with just a 1.5 in the June 2024 books, a cumulative total of 679,400 people (significantly behind WINS' 1,538,800), and the station ranking 24th place in the 25-54 demographic ratings, far behind WINS' ranking of 11th place (and a steep drop from 2022, when WCBS ranked 18th, just one spot behind WINS).

 On August 12, 2024, Audacy announced that it would end the all-news format on WCBS effective August 26, citing that "the headwinds facing local journalism nationwide made it essential to strategically reimagine how we deliver the news for the most impact", and that it would therefore focus exclusively on WINS moving forward.
-Audacy entered into a local marketing agreement (LMA) with Good Karma Brands, under which the ESPN Radio programming of WEPN-FM would move to WCBS, and the station would change its call letters to WHSQ.
-Good Karma Brands had been operating WEPN-FM under an LMA with its owner Emmis Communications, and did not plan to renew its contract when it expired at the end of August 2024.
+Audacy entered into a local marketing agreement (LMA) with Good Karma Brands (now Good Karma Sports as of August 2026), under which the ESPN Radio programming of WEPN-FM would move to WCBS, and the station would change its call letters to WHSQ.
+Good Karma had been operating WEPN-FM under an LMA with its owner Emmis Communications, and did not plan to renew its contract when it expired at the end of August 2024.

 The station produced a three-hour retrospective special, WCBS 880 News: The People, the Moments, and the Events that Shaped our Lives, highlighting the history of WCBS and featuring appearances by station alumni.
 The station formally ended its news format at midnight on August 26, 2024, preceded by a playing of "Imagine" by John Lennon and sign off by morning news anchor Wayne Cabot.

 Alongside ESPN Radio programming, WHSQ retained its rights to the New York Mets, as they are owned by Audacy.
 The rights to Rutgers Scarlet Knights basketball were transferred to WFAN.